-Few would have thought in 1970 when Lloyd Bilney first played for Wistow C.C.
-Colts that this enthusiastic “midget” would become in seven years a permanent A Grade player who would develop into a very quick opening bowler.
+Few would have thought in 1970 when Lloyd Bilney first played for WCC Colts at approximately 13 years of age that this enthusiastic “midget” would become in just seven (7) years a permanent ‘A’ Grade player who would develop into a very quick opening bowler.
 A top allround cricketer who was always in the game, his catching was a treat.
-When not dominating the bowling crease he would be dominating the middle order batting with his free scoring style, so not surprisingly he rarely missed collecting the club’s Best Allrounder trophy.
+When not dominating the bowling crease he would be dominating the middle & lower order batting with his free scoring style so not surprisingly, he rarely missed collecting the club’s Best Allrounder trophy.

-“Bing” was elected Club Captain for two seasons 1980/81 and 1981/82 and was selected in the Meyer Shield team for eleven seasons from 1977 to 1988.
-Lloyd took a hat-trick on two occasions (one of which came against Onkaparinga on 20th October 1979) and won the Association Bowling Aggregate once, together with the WCC A Grade Aggregate for an incredible 13 consecutive seasons from 1976/77 to 1988/89, including 6 seasons in which he took more than 30 wickets.
-He also won the club Bowling Average on 7 occasions.
+“Bing” was elected Club Captain for the 1980/81 season and was selected in the Meyer Shield team for eleven (11) consecutive seasons from 1977 to 1988.
+Lloyd took an ‘A’ Grade hat-trick on two (2) occasions (together with another in Colts) and won the Association Bowling Aggregate once (with at least five (5) other top three finishes), together with the WCC ‘A’ Grade Aggregate for an incredible thirteen (13) consecutive seasons from 1976/77 to 1988/89, including six (6) seasons in which he took more than 30 wickets.
+He also won the club Bowling Average on seven (7) occasions.

 HONOUR BOARD